optimalprimate/optimalprimate.github.io/_posts/2021-02-03-RetroTV_Build.markdown

 ### Speaker Panel

 The speaker panel was cut to fit the space below the TV, with two large rectangular holes for sound, with small holes drilled for the rotary encoders to push through for volume and power controls.
 The upholstery material could then be stapled taught.
-Finally, the rotary encoders were glued into place with their spindles emerging through the front where the knobs screwed in place.
+Finally, the rotary encoders were glued into place with their shafts emerging through the front where the knobs screwed in place.

 ![retroTV_speaker](/images/retrotv_knobs.jpg)